brynjarorng/Pythonic_Group_Project/readme.md

 # Mini Arcade

-Mini arcade is a project running old school games writen in python using pygame.There are 3 games currently in the arcade:
+Mini arcade is a project running old school games writen in python using pygame.
+There are 3 games currently in the arcade:

 * Snake
 * Pong